pyOpenSci/python-package-guide/package-structure-code/python-package-build-tools.md

 * setuptools supports builds using C / C++ extensions
 * Hatchling supports C extensions via plugins that the developer creates to customize a build
-* PDM-pep517 supports C extensions by using setuptools
+* PDM's backend supports C / C++ extensions by using setuptools
 * Poetry supports C/C++ extensions however this functionality is currently undocumented.
-As such we don't recommend exploring it now for tools with extensions written in other languages.
+As such we don't recommend using Poetry for complex builds until it is documented.

 While we won't discuss more complex builds below, we will identify which tools allow for C and C++ extensions.